rogervinas/spring-cloud-stream-kafka-confluent-avro-schema-registry/README.md

 ## Implementing the Producer v2

-This producer will send "Sensor" messages in v2 format as specified in [avro/sensor.avsc](producer2/src/main/avro/sensor.avsc):
+This producer will send Sensor messages in v2 format as specified in [producer2/avro/sensor.avsc](producer2/src/main/avro/sensor.avsc):
 ```json
 {
   "namespace" : "com.example",